-When setting tiles on a Fundo Primo or Riolito shower base that are smaller than 1“square, use an epoxy thinset as these tiles sometimes rock over trowel lines, and use epoxy grout to better connect the small tiles at their edges.
-Tiles smaller than 2” x 2” square , but larger than 1” x 1” square may be set in modified thinset ( ANSI 118.4 class) but must be grouted with epoxy.
+When setting tiles on a Fundo Primo or Riolito shower base that are equal or smaller than 1“square, use an epoxy thinset as these tiles sometimes rock over trowel lines, and use epoxy grout to better connect the small tiles at their edges.
+Tiles smaller than 2” x 2” square, but larger than 1” x 1” square may be set in modified thinset (ANSI 118.4 class) but must be grouted with epoxy.
 Pebble Stones may be set in epoxy or modified thinset and should be grouted with a sanded cementitious grout.
 Over Fundo Ligno, tiles smaller than 2” x 2” square or pebble stone must not be used.

 Over all wedi Fundo shower bases , tile sizes larger than 2” x 2” are not limited and all large format tile may be used, provided that grout lines are fabricated where wedi bases show their slope lines between different and adjacent slope fields.